Stamp duty land tax table

-Here are the rates you pay on stamp duty land tax for 2010
+Here are the Rates you pay on Stamp Duty Land tax for 2020 and 2021.

 Stamp Duty Land Tax for Residential Properties